Faridleo1998/Faridleo1998/README.md

 </div>

-### <div align="center">I'm Farid Moreno, a full-time Frontend developer 👨‍💻</div>
+### <div align="center">I'm Farid Moreno, a full-time Fullstack developer 👨‍💻</div>

 🌎 I'm from Colombia

-🌱 I’m currently learning Vuejs and Nodejs
+🌱 I’m currently learning React and Laravel

 🎮 I like to play video games and listen to music

-⚡ Fun fact: I use tabs over spaces
+⚡ Fun fact: I use tabs over spaces and I use Lazyvim instead of vscode

 <br/>